Nikki Gil: Acting career and TV hosting

-In 2005, Gil was given a VJ stint for ABS-CBN's music channel subsidiary, MYX until she left MYX in January 2016.
+In 2005, Gil was given a VJ stint for ABS-CBN Corporation's music channel subsidiary, MYX until she left MYX in January 2016.
 She was also picked to host the now-defunct talk show MRS on ABS-CBN and morning show Breakfast on Studio 23.
 She later would join the cast of the weekly variety show ASAP Mania.
 In 2006, she was joined by Toni Gonzaga, Bianca Gonzalez and Sam Milby as a host for the first season of Pinoy Dream Academy, a singing reality show from Endemol.
-In 2007, she became part of an anime-inspired fantasy series "Rounin" and as an extended cast for the drama series "Pangarap na Bituin".
+In 2007, she became part of an anime-inspired fantasy series Rounin and as an extended cast for the drama series Pangarap na Bituin.
 In 2008, she was again chosen to be the host for the season 2 of Pinoy Dream Academy with Toni Gonzaga and Billy Crawford.
-In 2009, she appeared in "Pieta", an afternoon teleserye with Ryan Agoncillo, and also appeared in the teleserye "Florinda" with Maricel Soriano.
+In 2009, she appeared in Pieta, an afternoon soap opera with Ryan Agoncillo, and also appeared in the horror drama series Florinda with Maricel Soriano.
 Nikki Gil is one of the mainstay on ABS-CBN with ASAP XV.
 In 2010, she started hosting E-Live along with Luis Manzano and Ogie Diaz.
 She also did a fair share of hosting occasionally on Showtime replacing Anne Curtis.

 In 2007, Gil did her first movie appearance by doing a cameo role as John Lloyd Cruz's best friend for One More Chance.
 In 2009, she appeared along with Bea Alonzo, Sam Milby and Derek Ramsay for a Star Cinema movie entitled And I Love You So.
-In 2010, she was the lead actress in a romance film entitled The Red Shoes produced by Unitel Pictures with Marvin Agustin, which won the Best Picture in the 27th Bogota International Film Festival.
+In 2010, she was the lead actress in a romance film entitled The Red Shoes produced by Unitel Pictures with Marvin Agustin, which won the Best Picture in the 7th Bogota International Film Festival.

 In 2012, Gil became part of the TV remake of the Salvador Royales film Mundo Man ay Magunaw as Jennifer la Pena.

-In 2013, she played a special participation role in Apoy Sa Dagat as young Odessa, and later became a star antagonist in the remake of Maria Mercedes as Misty.
+In 2013, she played a special participation role in Apoy sa Dagat as young Odessa, and later became a star antagonist in the remake of Maria Mercedes as Misty.
 The same year, Nikki Gil won as Best Single Performance By An Actress for her role in "MMK" in the recent 2013 PMPC Star Awards For TV.

 In 2014, she was a member of the cast of Hawak-Kamay, playing Meann.

-She is expected to return to showbiz through a musical play from Repertory Philippines entitled 'Carousel'.
+She was expected to return to showbiz through a musical play from Repertory Philippines entitled 'Carousel'.
+But due to the COVID-19 pandemic, it was cancelled.